 Use customer intel about pain points to deflect low-value calls

-Your call centres handle hundreds, if not thousands of calls every day.
+Your call centre likely handles hundreds, if not thousands of calls every day.
 Use customer intel to handle enquiries faster, minimising wait time and reducing the overall pressure on your call agents.
 It’s also possible to identify recurring FAQs and use this insight to deflect low-value calls by addressing them elsewhere in the customer journey.
 For example, if you notice queries that could easily be dealt with elsewhere, you can update your marketing materials to ensure your agents are focused on handling the calls that will convert.

 Streamline the customer journey using real data

-Being able to identify the finer points of conversation quickly using call categorisation gives you the context and nuance that can be difficult to track when your teams are dealing with multiple customers at any one time.
+Being able to identify the finer points of conversation quickly using call categorization gives you the context and nuance that can be difficult to track when your teams are dealing with multiple customers at any one time.
 Feed these insights into your customer journeys and marketing strategy to create consistency across every touchpoint.

 Improve sales by identifying customer needs